Laurajcb/Movies-jsx/README.md

 one you loging you can read the description of the movie and another important information , create your favorite list and modified.

 # Objetives 📋
-Using the  API The Movies DB and in the app you going to be able to:
+Using the  API The Movies DB and in the app, you going to be able to:
     - Login in the app
-    - List your favorites movies
+    - List your favourites movies
     - Read the movie description
-    - Search an specific movie
+    - Search a specific movie
-    - In the nav-bar visualize how many movies do you have in favorites
+    - In the nav bar visualize how many movies  you have in favourites

 # Install and run